block-core/blockcore-wallet/README.md

-# Web Browser Extension for Blockcore
+# CoinVault by Blockcore

-Basic shell for our web browser extension for digital signing, web site login and more.
+###  Web Browser Extension for crypto wallet in your browser for coins, tokens, identities, NFTs and more.

-The Blockcore Extension does basic wallet management, account management, identity management and signing.
+The Blockcore Extension does wallet management, account management, identity management and signing.

 ![](/doc/blockcore-extension-walkthrough.gif)